-I am fascinated with recycling fabric, especially fabric intended for other purposes (clothing, blankets, upholstery, etc.), as evidenced by The Wardrobe Meets the Wall Collection.
-We also enjoy finding abandoned blocks and rescuing them!
+I am fascinated with recycling fabric, especially fabric intended for other purposes (clothing, blankets, upholstery, etc.).
+I also enjoy finding abandoned blocks and rescuing them!

 What are “abandoned blocks”?
 They are quilt blocks leftover from making a quilt (when too many blocks were made than needed), or when a quilt was started but not finished and the quilter just gave up on the blocks.
 You can rescue sets of abandoned blocks from thrift stores, friends, and even inside your own stash!
 Betty Anne had a friend who found a set of block from the 1930s in her attic and did not want them.
 Betty Anne rescued them and then let me adopt them!